isl-org/TanksAndTemples/README.md

-# TanksAndTemples
+# Tanks and Temples - Python script
 This repository provides two python scripts:
 - upload-t2-result.py : for submitting result for evaluation.
-- download_t2_dataset.py : for download dataset from website.
+- download_t2_dataset.py : for downloading dataset from website.

 Please cite following paper if you are using this software.